Table of Contents

 Single-sided deafness is the newest indication for Bonebridge implantation, and there are fewer studies that evaluate outcomes in these patients.
 However, the smaller studies that have been completed demonstrate improved speech recognition in both quiet and noisy environments.12

-In addition to an age requirement, patients should have conductive, mixed, or unilateral hearing loss that meets the previously defined pure tone average threshold requirements.1, 2 Patients with ear canal atresia have been shown to benefit substantially as they have a large air-bone gap with a preserved inner ear mechanism.
+In addition to an age requirement, patients should have conductive, mixed, or unilateral hearing loss that meet the previously defined pure tone average threshold requirements.1, 2 Patients with ear canal atresia have been shown to benefit substantially as they have a large air-bone gap with a preserved inner ear mechanism.
 Similarly, patients with otosclerosis, ear canal stenosis, or a chronic draining ear that prevents usage of traditional hearing aids, will also benefit.1, 2

 After Bonebridge implantation, patients will have a large artifact on MRI that significantly affects the ability to assess both the ipsilateral as well as the contralateral cranial vaults.13